Breeze/breeze.github.io/doc-js/lap-knockout.md

 ---
 #
 	Data binding with Knockout
-<p class="note">The code snippets on this page are in the <a href="/samples/todo">Breeze Todo Sample App</a>.
+> The code snippets on this page are in the <a href="/samples/todo">Breeze Todo Sample App</a>.
-Breeze entities in the Todo sample are built for UI data binding with <a href="http://knockoutjs.com/">Knockout</a>.&nbsp; A property that return a single value is exposed as a <a href="http://knockoutjs.com/documentation/observables.html">Knockout observable property</a>.
+Breeze entities in the Todo sample are built for UI data binding with <a href="http://knockoutjs.com/">Knockout</a>.
+A property that return a single value is exposed as a <a href="http://knockoutjs.com/documentation/observables.html">Knockout observable property</a>.
 A property that returns a collection (e.g., a collection navigation property such as Customer.Orders) is exposed as a <a href="http://knockoutjs.com/documentation/observableArrays.html">Knockout observable array property</a>.
 To appreciate what this means, let's look at the screen the user sees when the *ViewModel* first pours queried Todo entities into its <span class="codeword">items</span> array.
 <img src="/images/DocCodeTodosListSnapshotjpg.jpg" style="border-width: 0px; border-style: solid;" />
 On launch the screen was empty; now it has a list of Todos, styled to reflect the IsDone and <span class="codeword">IsArchived</span> properties of each Todo.